AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 You can come out with clever domains like: make.it , which is more creative than makeit.com.

-If you are making your personal page with your porfolio in it, you can use myname.me.
+If you are making your personal page with your portfolio in it, you can use myname.me.

 There are a ton of domains, just search the list of posible domains and pick the one you think fits better your purpose.